gnolang/infrastructure/k8s/aws-eks/README.md

 kubectl patch pvc pv-claim --patch '{"spec": {"volumeAttributesClassName": "validator-tags"}}'
 ```

-This is achieved in `skaffold` using a specific resource definition that instanciates the `VolumeAttributesClass` and patches the existing and targeted PVCs storage.
+This is achieved in `skaffold` using a specific resource definition that instanciates the `VolumeAttributesClass` and patches the existing and targeted PVC storages.